inhosin/go-mastodon-bot-autoresponder/README.md

 The bot is written in Golang 1.11 and uses [go-mastodon](github.com/mattn/go-mastodon).

+TODO:
 The bot can do the following:
 - respond to every toot sent to it by a non-follower with a predefined message mentioning the admins
     - regardless of the visibility setting of the response, the response is always sent as a DM. because of how DMs work, if the predefined message includes other peple's usernames, they'll also see the DM!
 - if it receives a DM from a non-follower, it can forward the text of that DM to the admins